jonathancraddock/isso-config/isso-debian-aptget.md

 Use the following html file, or take it from here: [comment-test-here.html](comment-test-here.html)

 > Note that the install guide at https://posativ.org/isso/docs/install/ indicates that the embed.min.js file would be served from /isso/js/embed.min.js, but although I can see that file being served, it's not working in this version of the package.
 (0.9.9) See section below for a workaround.
 More info on this issue in [Original Install Activity Log](original-test-log.md).
+Not a fault with Isso, but I believe it has something to do with the build of this Debian package.

 ```html
 <!DOCTYPE html> <html>